JarenMease/2450-Group-C/README.md

 - After all commands have been read and processed, the program will execute the BasicML program.

-- The result of the program will pop up as message alert windows for each step.
-Select, "OK" to continue to the next window.
-Each step of the results will also appear in the original window's text box, the same window with the "Select File" button.
+- The result of the program will appear in the original window's output text box below the "Select File" button.

 Input File Format
 - The input file should contain one command per line.
 Each command should be a 4-digit number.
 The first two digits are the operation code, and the last two digits are the operand.
 The file must end with the 4300 Halt Command.